 Learn about the Great Southern’s historical past

 The Great Southern’s historic landmarks and the stories behind them are equally impressive.
-Albany’s King George Sound was the first European settlement in Western Australia, settled before the Swan River Colony in Perth.
+Albany’s King George Sound was the first European settlement in WA, settled before the Swan River Colony in Perth.
 In addition, the area has significant ties to World War I, with Albany being the departure point for the majority of Anzac troops who left for Europe during the war.
 The Great Southern’s hidden treasures – pioneering farming communities that offer insight into the region’s rich rural heritage – can also be found dotted between winding rivers and picturesque farmland.

 Those after a tipple or two will be pleased to hear that the Great Southern is the largest wine producing region by area in Australia.
 Made up of five wine sub-regions – Denmark, Frankland River, Mount Barker, Porongurup and Albany – it is renowned for producing a variety of wine styles, including cool climate wines.
 Team a good bottle of vino with freshly caught seafood and locally grown produce, and you’ve got a recipe for a great foodie holiday.

-- Hike one of Western Australia’s highest peaks, Bluff Knoll, for spectacular views, located in the Stirling Range National Park; or climb Porongurup National Park’s Granite Skywalk, for 360-degree views of the countryside.
+- Hike up one of Western Australia’s highest peaks, Bluff Knoll, for spectacular views of the Stirling Range National Park; or climb Porongurup National Park’s Granite Skywalk, for 360-degree views of the countryside.

 Explore the towns within the Great Southern region.